danglicao/EE578_final_project/readme.md

 Then use our test_with_antenna.mlx to get the matlab data.
 You can run it in Matlab with the Antenna toolbox.
 Then you can use the compare_Z.py to compare the real and imaginary part of the impedance from our model,matlab model and the openEMS model.

-To easy the comparison, we also provide the impedance data from openEMS in the data folder.
+To easy the comparison, we also provide the impedance data from all three models in the data folder.
 You can directly use that data to compare with our model.